geerlingguy/ansible-for-devops/elk/README.md

 This project builds a two-server ELK stack using Elasticsearch, Logstash, Kibana, and Filebeat to ship, store, and expose logs.

 The first server (`logs`) has the entire ELK stack running, and pushes local auth.log entries into Elasticsearch via Filebeat and Logstash.
-The second server (`webs`) runs an Nginx webserver and pushes the webserver access.log file and the server's auth.log entries into Elasticsearch via the `logs` server's Logstash instance.
+The second server (`web`) runs an Nginx webserver and pushes the webserver access.log file and the server's auth.log entries into Elasticsearch via the `logs` server's Logstash instance.

-Logs are transmitted securely using a self-signed certificate (see the `elk-vagrant-example` certificate).
+Logs are transmitted securely using a self-signed certificate (see the `elk-example` certificate).

 ## Building the VMs